 In 2018, the Mindfulness Network formalised an agreement with Bangor University to deliver the long-established, internationally recognised programme of Teacher Training developed by the CMRP.
 As part of this, supervision continues to be offered to all trainees through the Mindfulness Network.
 All of the CMRP trainers and senior teachers also offer supervision through the Mindfulness Network and are familiar with the different pathways.

-Historically, OMC recommended supervisors from their own training team and associates but have increasingly recognised the Mindfulness Network as a useful access point for supervision.
-Under this partnership (November 2019) we aim to work together closely to ensure that trainees engaged in any of the OMC trainings can access the supervision they require through the Mindfulness Network website, in keeping with the BAMBA Good Practice Guidelines for Supervisors and our own stringent requirements.
+Historically, OMF recommended supervisors from their own training team and associates but have increasingly recognised the Mindfulness Network as a useful access point for supervision.
+Under this partnership (November 2019) we aim to work together closely to ensure that trainees engaged in any of the OMF trainings can access the supervision they require through the Mindfulness Network website, in keeping with the BAMBA Good Practice Guidelines for Supervisors and our own stringent requirements.

 The Mindfulness Network is partnered with Erik van den Brink and Frits Koster, the developers of the Mindfulness Based Compassionate Living 8 week course.